nudge-now/sdk-android/README.md

 #### Hard Currency Item Tracking

 The purchase of 'Hard Currency Items’ is made with the store's billing library such as Google Play Billing.
-When your user purchased the item successfully, simply create AFPurchase object and use logPurchase() method.
+When your user purchased the item successfully, simply create NKPurchase object and use logPurchase() method.
 Also, call CancelPromotionPurchase() method when a user cancelled or failed to purchase.

 Example: Google Play Billing
 ```java